winterrocks/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ### 2.3 - OpenChain conformant

-a program that satisfies all the requirements of this document
+a program that satisfies all the requirements of this document as evidenced by documentation produced at the conclusion of each annual (12 month) review of the program.

 ## 2.4 - open source